-Maine’s Cobscook Bay is best known for its tremendous tide.
-When it surges in, often as fast as 25 knots, it can cause other tides to reverse their flow, resulting in a unique natural phenomenon called reversing falls.
+Then there’s Cobscook Bay, best known for its tremendous tide.
+When that tide surges in, often as fast as 25 knots, it can cause other tides to reverse their flow, resulting in a unique natural phenomenon called reversing falls.
 The opposing currents create a churning whirlpool.
-Fish that are swept up in the foamy water are easy prey for the seals that wait patiently on the seaweed-laden rocks and the eagles overhead.
+Fish that are swept up in the foamy water are easy prey for the seals on the seaweed-laden rocks and the eagles overhead.